 WCJC will charge a higher tuition rate to Texas resident students registering for a course for the third or subsequent time.
-This charge will apply to any course that the student has already attempted twice and appears on their transcript.
+This charge will apply to any course that the student has already attempted twice and which appears on their transcript.
 Upon the third and subsequent enrollment, the out-of-state tuition rate will be charged for those credit hours.
 This charge will be assessed upon third enrollments in attempted (courses in which a student withdrew and received a "W") and completed courses (courses in which a student received a letter grade).
-Student tuition represents only a portion of the total cost of instruction.
-The remaining comes from state dollars paid by Texas taxpayers.
-When students enroll for courses for a third time, the State of Texas does not offer funding to the College to pay for operation of that student's enrollment.
-The Texas State Legislature allows colleges to charge tuition at a higher rate to offset the loss of funding.
+The Texas State Legislature allows colleges to charge tuition at a higher rate for those courses repeated three or more times.